The current state of heat network regulations - As of April 2025

 Your concerns on this have not gone unheard.

-As someone who continuously looks to improve our services by monitoring our contact centre interactions and countless Trustpilot reviews, I sympathise with your apprehensions.
+As someone who continuously looks to improve our services by monitoring our contact centre interactions and public reviews, I sympathise with your apprehensions.

-Due to this, I wanted to take the time to inform you of protections that are already in place for heat network customers, but more importantly share the changes on the horizon with Ofgem regulation due to commence from spring 2025.
+Due to this, I wanted to take the time to inform you of protections that are already in place for heat network consumers (also referred to as residents), but more importantly share the changes on the horizon with Ofgem regulation due to commence from January 2026.

 Below is a breakdown of the current state of play.
 We’ll aim to keep this updated as and when industry updates occur.